 Many cases of male sexual dysfunction can be corrected by treating the underlying physical or psychological problems.
 Treatment strategies may include the following:

-- Education and communication -- Education about sex and sexual behaviors and responses may help a man overcome his anxieties about sexual performance.
+- Education and communication.
+Education about sex and sexual behaviors and responses may help a man overcome their anxieties about sexual performance.
 Open dialogue with your partner about your needs and concerns also helps to overcome many barriers to a healthy sex life.